JefferyLim/ec513_final_project/docs/milestones/milestone2.md

 We've been able to successfully cause exceptions to occur due to a user program attempting to read memory from an unprivileged area of memory.
 We should be able to track:

-1. Memory accesses and their privilege levels
+1. Architectural memory reads and their privilege levels
 2. Detection of unprivileged accesses
+3. Track what read information gets retreived from cache

 We do not have a way of determining if an address is a privileged location unless we already know ahead of time.